Legacy of Uzushiogakure

 Thus, his dream to follow in their footsteps, and in so doing achieve the respect and acknowledgement of his peers.

-Naruto had long ago learned that no amount of crying or shouting would really get him any acknowledgement.
+Naruto had long ago learned that no amount of crying or shouting would really get him any respect.
 Pranks?
 Sure, he loved pulling those off, and yes, they did garner him some attention.
 However, he was also well aware that it wasn't the attention he wanted.
 For now, it kept him afloat, but he'd never dreamed of settling for that.

 He flinched as he felt and heard his stomach growl.
 Ideally, this would call for a trip to Ichiraku's Ramen Stand, the only place in town which would willingly and happily serve him, but he'd not yet managed to scrape together enough to pay for it.
 Sure, Old Man Teuchi would probably give him a freebie, seeing as he was cool and all, but Naruto hated charity.
 He really did.